 There is this impression that a lot of people do not know about Fibromyalgia or understand it in the general public.
 I wrote an article in 2012 about How Much Awareness is Out There that suggested there was more than we think.
 I am going to post the reprint on that.
 I assume there is even more awareness now via all the 800 drug company commercials.

 May 12, 2012: How much awareness is out there?

 Fibromyalgia is a syndrome primarily characterized by widespread chronic muscular pain, fatigue and insomnia.
 It is a difficult to diagnose syndrome and equally difficult to understand.
 People who suffer from the condition often fear they are being treated as hypochondriacs or are perceived as chronic complainers and lazy.
-They often fear disclosing they have the condition to their employer and co-workers because they might face discrimination or a hostile work environment.
-A decade ago many people would be hard pressed to say they had even heard of the condition.
+They often fear to disclose they have the condition to their employer and co-workers because they might face discrimination or a hostile work environment.
+A decade ago many people would be hard-pressed to say they had even heard of the condition.
 How far has FM awareness come today?

 American Chronic Pain Association survey

 According to a survey done by the American Chronic Pain Association in March 2012 92% of the general population in America has heard of Fibromyalgia.
 This is a substantial increase in FM awareness in the general population, however, the survey also suggests people do not understand the difficulties involved with everyday tasks.
 For example, people were asked to indicate activities they believed people with FM would have difficulties with and people with FM answered the same survey.
 There was little discrepancy in the category of ‘do yard work or clean the house’ but there was a significant discrepancy in categories like ‘watch a movie’ or ‘drive a car’.
 The reasoning for this no doubt that pain must be caused by doing activities but with cases like FM it can be just as painful to be still or in one position for too long.